zizekuros/ungry/README.md

 ## Features
 - User registration
 - Create a shopping list
-- Share it with friends
+- Share it with friends (joining, leaving a list)
 - Keep track of items together
-- Marking bought items
+- Marking bought or unbought items

 ## Tech Stack
 - React + TypeScript